ARKopp/fabacademy2016/week3/index.md

 The I measured the kerf which is the material that the laser burns away.
 For that I cut a square, then measure the inner dimension of the hole and the outer dimension of the piece.

 Subtract and divide by two: this is the kerf for that material.
-For the Trotec that was 0,2 mm for the Zing that was 0,2 mm.
+For the Trotec that was 0,2 mm for the Zing that was also 0,2 mm.

 ![](./images/image_13.jpg)